 After learning amputation was a possibility, Smith-Leigh went to see Duke orthopaedic surgeon Samuel Adams, MD, a foot and ankle specialist who had something else in mind.
 He recommended a 3-D computer-printed, custom bone implant.

 The computer prints “a titanium cage to replace the missing bone,” Dr. Adams explained.
 The cage works just like the scaffolding inside a building; it distributes forces around the entire structure while allowing the bone to maintain its structural integrity.

 However, this FDA-approved medical device does more.
 It actually creates a response within the remaining bone, which encourages the bone to grow back within the cage.

-The end result, said Adams, “is a structurally sound device that is stronger than her bone.”
+The end result, said Dr. Adams, “is a structurally sound device that is stronger than her bone.”